On the crest of a wave

 Once the initial move into the rest of Europe was made, there was no stopping him and he turned his attention to China, which provided the perfect opportunity to go truly global.

-“At that time, Europeans were all using agents or traders based in Hong Kong.
+“At that time, Europeans were all using agents or traders based in Hong Kong, China.
 By opening up our own operation in Shanghai, we could save money and develop more environmentally friendly products.
 As a result, we were cheaper and better, and things really took off.”

 And take off they did.
 The New Wave Group soon opened operations in Finland, Spain, Germany, Switzerland, France and the UK.